LingkaiZhu1999/moco/README.md

 # moco

-Reproducing Moco with a single gpu with code from the original repo [text](https://github.com/facebookresearch/moco)
+Reproducing Moco with a single gpu with code from the [original repo](https://github.com/facebookresearch/moco)